catalyzeio/paas-cli-reference/combined_docs.md

 ```

 `certs update` works nearly identical to the [certs create](#certs-create) command.
 All rules regarding self signed certs and certificate resolution from the `certs create` command apply to the `certs update` command.
+Let's Encrypt certs cannot be updated since they are automatically renewed before expiring.
 This is useful for when your certificates have expired and you need to upload new ones.
 Update your certs and then redeploy your service_proxy.
 Here is a sample command

 ```
 datica -E "<your_env_name>" certs update mywebsite.com ~/path/to/new/cert.pem ~/path/to/new/priv.key